DUNCORIR/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod 751 hello:script that sets the mode of the file hello to this:-rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello
-chmod --reference=olleh hello:script that sets the mode of the file hello the same as olleh’s mode find . -type d -exec chmod +x {} +:script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users. mkdir -m 751 my_dir:Create a script that creates a directory called my_dir with permissions 751 in the working directory.
+chmod --reference=olleh hello:script that sets the mode of the file hello the same as olleh’s mode find . -type d -exec chmod +x {} +:script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users. mkdir -m 751 my_dir:Create a script that creates a directory called my_dir with permissions 751 in the working directory chgrp school hello:Write a script that changes the group owner to school for the file hello.